Skip to main content

 After completing this quickstart, you should understand MXCP's unique value:

-4. Developer Experience: Fast iteration, comprehensive validation
+4. Developer Experience: Fast iteration, hot reload, comprehensive validation

 5. Scalability: From prototype to production without re-architecting

-Key Architecture Pattern
+Key Architecture Patterns

-The MXCP + dbt Workflow:
+SQL + dbt Workflow:

 1. dbt models (models/*.sql) → Create tables/views in DuckDB using dbt syntax